 Contact Information: email@example.com./ 410-883-2276

-Current/ Upcoming Exhibits: Now - Joie de Vivre Gallery/ 410 Race Street/ Cambridge, MD (go to http://www.joiedevivregallery.com
+Current Display: Now - The Shops at Magnolia Grove/ 410 Race Street/ Cambridge, MD (go to http://www.theshopsatmagnoliagrove.com

 Linda Roy Walls is an Eastern Shore of Maryland photographer specializing in subjects on canvas and metal featuring natural life and light.
 Linda focuses on weather, wildlife, and water and admits an added fascination for photographing local people, especially those who “live in the moment and look like it.”
 Her desire for chronicaling local wildlife, landscapes and people is greatest on the Eastern Shore of Maryland, where Linda's roots are deeply planted.
 Linda was born in Talbot County, Maryland and grew up on the Eastern Shore like many of her ancestors.
 An important aspect of Linda’s visual art form is the back story that typically accompanies each photo.